 You must run the Kiosk with the /dc command-line parameter.
-See the Self-Service Kiosk Installation and Configuration document for details.
+See the Running the Self-Service Kiosk section in the Self-Service Kiosk guide for details.

 To issue a derived credential, the PIV card that you present to the kiosk must contain both the PIV Authentication certificate and the Digital Signature certificate.